kristofzerbe/kiko.io/source/_posts/2022/Generate-Content-from-Trello.md

    7. Create new POST.FOLDER for the images
    8. Download image from attachment URL into POST.FOLDER as IMAGENAME
    9. Add ITEM to POST.ITEMS
-6. Get photograph for new post (kiko.io special, see {% post_link 2020/Automatic-Header-Images-in-Hexo %})
+6. Get photograph for new post (kiko.io special, see {% post_link Automatic-Header-Images-in-Hexo %})
    1. Store PHOTOGRAPH information in POST
 7. Generate new post via Handlebars template
 8. Store new post